c8r/blog/posts/introducing-kit.md

 with a minimal amount of effort to set up and flexible enough to integrate with any existing React setup.

 This line of thinking led us to create [Kit][kit], a suite of tools for developing, documenting, and testing React components.
-Kit consists of many different utilities, but at its core is a set of utility components for creating documentation and demos and a command line interface for zero-config isolated development environments.
+Kit consists of several different modules, but at its core is a set of [utility components][components] for creating documentation and demos and a [command line interface][cli] for zero-config isolated development environments.

 ## Components Over Configuration

-Some React development tooling requires the overhead of learning custom APIs, configurations, and API-specific code.
+Some React development tooling requires the overhead of learning custom APIs, configurations, and library-specific code.
 With Kit, we've tried to follow our philosophy of **Components Over Configration**.
-Instead of increasing the API surface area of your project with custom configuration, we've tried to keep it simple by using an API most React developers will already be familiar with: components and props.
+Instead of increasing the API surface area of your project with library-specific APIs, we've tried to keep it simple by using an API most React developers will already be familiar with: components and props.

 Because the core part of Kit is built using React components,